LeonardoLonghi/LODMAP-ontologies/BGO/README.md

 Bubble Graph Ontology (BGO)
 ==========================

-The Bubble Graph Ontology is a data model suitable to visualize **Account**s in a dataset as a blob of **Bubble**s in a **BubbleGraph".
+The Bubble Graph Ontology is a data model suitable to visualize **Account**s as a blob of **Bubble**s.
 The bubble area is, more or less proportional, to the account value.

 The namespace for BGO is *http://linkeddata.center/lodmap-bgo/v1#*